ADA Compliant Website Development

 Once we’ve completed the remediation process, we’ll send it back to our partners for a final audit.
 This ensures nothing is missed prior to launch.

 Once we finalize the ADA conformance on your website, it’s important to note that any change you might make via the content management system could result in a new, non-conformant issue.
 Once we pass the baton to you, we can’t guarantee 100% conformance.

 Any non-conformant PDF you might upload, image you might place without an alt tag, video you might embed without captions, or blog you might write without proper heading tags might disrupt the conformance.

 Maintaining WCAG 2.1 conformance standards is a tricky process.

-For this, we recommend quarterly audits and remediation, though this is not required.
+To help ensure ongoing ADA conformance, we recommend quarterly audits and remediation, though this is not required.
 Quarterly audits will ensure that your site stays conformant as you build upon your website, add pages, posts, or products, and so on.